Master in International Cooperation and Development - MICAD

 2nd Level - PROFESSIONAL TRAINING

 The second level intends to develop practical skills required to operate in the sector.
 It covers theoretical and practical exploration of development and emergency cooperation, including actors and strategies of intervention, emergency relief, natural resource management, conflict prevention and post-conflict reconstruction.
 Special attention will be devoted to transversal issues such as food security, environmental sustainability, community-based development initiatives.
 The development of personal skills is also stressed for an efficient career management.
-Professional Training activities are based on team work, workshops, seminars, and role playing.
+Special attention is devoted to the so-called soft skills through an assessment tool offered by BeInValYou, company expert in recruitment and consulting services.
+The students will be accompanied in the identification of the competencies to be trained for their professional enhancement.
+The 2nd level activities are based on team work, workshops, seminars, and role playing.
 The professionals and experts involved in these activities operate in NGOs, international organizations, public administration and companies.

 3rd Level - PROJECT WORK